“Ultra materials” spark ideas for a more efficient power grid

-The DOE hosts a competition every two to four years to award EFRCs to institutions and renew previously awarded centers.
+The DOE hosts a competition every two to four years to award EFRCs to institutions and renew awards to existing centers.
 This year, the DOE granted a total of $100 million in funding for 10 institutional EFRCs.

 Higher energy gaps for a lower footprint

 The project focuses primarily on materials development and analysis, particularly semiconductor materials and a new class of ultrawide band gap materials, says Steve Goodnick, deputy director for the project and a professor of electrical engineering.
 The research team will be studying the materials’ synthesis, electrical and thermal properties and how they can be applied for future use.

 “Ultrawide band gap materials have much higher energy gaps than normal semiconductors, and as such they have unique properties,” Goodnick says.
 “For example, you can operate them at very high voltages and they won’t break down, as opposed to normal silicon electronics which will.”